Catallactic/catallactic-site/docs/litepaper.md

 #### 5.5.2.
 Energy Providers

-Whoelsale energy providers again has the B2B drawback as crypto corporate payments are not yet a mature industry.
+Wholesale energy providers again has the B2B drawback as crypto corporate payments are not yet a mature industry.
 This includes petrol station, renewable energy providers.

 Energy retailers, gas retailers are suitable for issuing a CryptoCommodity.
 Catallactic relies on <a href="https://gasclick.net/">GasClick</a> as pilot project.